vjcitn/teachMultiplexImaging/README.md

 # teachMultiplexImaging

-pkgdown site for a platform on teaching about zarr format using R/Bioconductor
+pkgdown site for a platform on teaching about multiplex imaging, including material on zarr format, using R/Bioconductor